JustalK/LABORATORY-REACT-APOLLO/README.md

 - **Experience 1**: Creating a simple useQuery
 - **Experience 2**: Repeating a simple query every 0.5s (pollInterval)
 - **Experience 3**: Refetching data with new variables
+- **Experience 4**: Playing with the NetworkStatus instead of loading and error

 ## Documentation
 #### Code documentation